Human nutrition: Child malnutrition

 According to UNICEF, in 2011, 101 million children across the globe were underweight and one in four children, 165 million, were stunted in growth.
 Simultaneously, there are 43 million children under five who are overweight or obese.
 Nearly 20 million children under five suffer from severe acute malnutrition, a life-threatening condition requiring urgent treatment.
 According to estimations at UNICEF, hunger will be responsible for 5.6 million deaths of children under the age of five this year.
 These all represent significant public health emergencies.
 This is because proper maternal and child nutrition has immense consequences for survival, acute and chronic disease incidence, normal growth, and economic productivity of individuals.

 Childhood malnutrition is common and contributes to the global burden of disease.
 Childhood is a particularly important time to achieve good nutrition status, because poor nutrition has the capability to lock a child in a vicious cycle of disease susceptibility and recurring sickness, which threatens cognitive and social development.
 Undernutrition and bias in access to food and health services leaves children less likely to attend or perform well in school.

 Undernutrition

 UNICEF defines undernutrition "as the outcome of insufficient food intake (hunger) and repeated infectious diseases.
-Under nutrition includes being underweight for one's age, too short for one's age (stunted), dangerously thin (wasted), and deficient in vitamins and minerals (micronutrient malnutrient).
+Undernutrition includes being underweight for one's age, too short for one's age (stunted growth), dangerously thin (muscle wasting), and deficient in vitamins and minerals (micronutrient malnutrition).
 Under nutrition causes 53% of deaths of children under five across the world.
 It has been estimated that undernutrition is the underlying cause for 35% of child deaths.
 The Maternal and Child Nutrition Study Group estimate that under nutrition, "including fetal growth restriction, stunting, wasting, deficiencies of vitamin A and zinc along with suboptimum breastfeeding—is a cause of 3.1 million child deaths and infant mortality, or 45% of all child deaths in 2011".